 What they say: 'I just thought I would drop you a note to let you know that I've got an agent on board who went out of his way to compliment the professionalism of the pitch package I put together- which was down to you, so thank you' John 2012

-Preparing a package (synopsis) for agents or publishers
+Focusing and developing ideas.
+Preparing a package (synopsis) for agents or publishers.
+Creating your own publicity.

 Pitching features to magazines or newspapers

-In-house staff training in communication skills, video presentation, social media content, editorial, advertorial and interview skills.
+In-house staff training in leadership and communication skills, video presentation, social media content, editorial, advertorial and interview skills.
 Simple yet effective techniques to reach your target audience, satisfy clients and achieve a measureable outcome

 Who for?
-PRs, editorial and marketing departments, publishers, travel industry professionals and entrepreneurs
+Line-managers, HR, PRs, marketing departments, publishers, travel industry professionals and entrepreneurs

 What they say: ‘Susan was brilliant at taking a complex media 'sell' and making it simple, compelling and engaging.
 She also won over a client who was nervous about speaking to the media.
 I would highly recommend her’ J O’Leary PR Oct 11